pixincreate/EnSecacy/README.md

-# EnSecacy Journey from AdUI to AdlessUI
+# EnSecacy!
+The Journey from AdUI to AdlessUI

 Detect and Remove "ALL" MIUI Bloatwares and "Enhance" your Privacy.